SolidBench/rdf-dataset-fragmenter.js/README.md

 ```

 Options:
-* `"regex"`: Regular expression to use on the term value.
+* `"valueRegex"`: Regular expression to use on the term value.
 Without a capturing group in the regex, the entire falue is used for the probability.
 When there is a capturing group, the match from that group is used for the probability.
-* `"term"`: The quad term to match, one of `subject`, `predicate`, `object` or `graph`.
+* `"component"`: The quad component to match, one of `subject`, `predicate`, `object` or `graph`.
 * `"probability"`: The probability that a matching quad actually matches.

 #### Resource Type Matcher